 - There are no alerts at this time.

-The City of Inverness with Waste Manatement for solid waste removal.
-If you are a resident within the city, payment of garbage and yard waste removal is included in your taxes.
+The City of Inverness works with Waste Management and GFL for solid waste removal.
+If you are a resident within the city, payment of garbage and yard waste removal will be billed to each occupied address.
 Each residence has one household garbage pick-up day, one yard waste removal day, and one recycle pick-up day per week, with the exception of holiday closures of the landfill.

 Holiday Trash Schedule